VSKP MENU

 Fraud and Risk

 Fraud at the point of sale remains a problem for all merchants.
 Bad actors will issue fake chargebacks or use entirely fraudulent accounts to purchase a merchant’s goods, leaving SMBs holding the bill.
-By properly calibrating risk—letting more of the good customers in and keeping the bad customers out—a VSV could increase conversion and likely earn a take rate (look at horizontal players Sift and Signifyd as an example).
-While I haven’t seen VSVs provide this service directly, I could see either embedded or industry-specific services emerging over time.
+By properly calibrating risk—letting more of the good customers in and keeping the bad customers out—a VSV could increase conversion and likely earn a take rate (you can look at horizontal players Sift and Signifyd as an example).
+While I haven’t seen VSVs provide this service directly, I think either embedded or industry-specific services will emerge soon.

 Step 2: Acquiring Customers

-Once a VSV has built out front office incremental demands apps, the next step is to move toward explicit demand generation.
-Many SMB merchants lack the time and expertise to manage digital demand generation, and a VSV will have the advantage of scale for large amounts of volume for a single data type and scope around diverse data types.
+Once a VSV has built out front-office incremental demands apps, the next step is to move towards explicit demand generation.
+Many SMB merchants lack the time and expertise to manage digital demand generation, and a VSV will have the advantage of both scale and scope via their huge varieties of data sets.

 A VSV that has channel management can leverage its position in the booking flow to deliver and monetize demand.
-Channel managers integrate real-time inventory in the property management systems (PMS) and sell that inventory on-demand channels such as marketplaces.
-A channel manager can create its own demand channel at the same take rates as the marketplaces—if the channel manager can source demand from lower-cost channels, it earns the spread.
+Channel managers integrate real time inventory in the property management systems (PMS), and sell that inventory on demand channels like marketplaces.
+A channel manager can create its own demand channel at the same take rates as the marketplaces—if the channel manager sources demand from lower-cost channels, it earns the spread.

-As an example, SiteMinder’s core channel management product is a SaaS platform to help hotel merchants integrate into Online Travel Agencies (OTAs) such as Expedia and Booking.com.
-Using this same infrastructure, SiteMinder also offers “SiteMinder Demand,” where it receives a booking fee on any non-OTA demand it can source for its hotel merchants.
-Thus, SiteMinder can pursue consumer portals such as Google, Facebook, and Pinterest, meta travel sites such as Tripadvisor, and even bid directly on media to source demand.
+As an example, SiteMinder’s core product is a SaaS platform that helps its hotel merchants integrate into Online Travel Agencies (OTAs) such as Expedia and Booking.com.
+Using the same infrastructure, SiteMinder also offers “SiteMinder Demand,” where it receives a booking fee on any non-OTA demand it can source for its hotel merchants.
+Thus, SiteMinder can pursue consumer portals such as Google, Facebook and Pinterest, meta travel sites such as Tripadvisor, and even bid directly on media to source demand.
 And because SiteMinder Demand looks like another OTA to its merchant base, SiteMinder can garner traditional OTA economics.
 (For more, see our SiteMinder case study).

 Media Buying and Lead Generation

-When a VSV owns the booking path and has access to the inventory, it may be able to acquire customers more cost-efficiently than its SMB customers.
-This service is typically done on a managed-services basis, where a VSV charges a percentage of media spend.
+When a VSV owns the booking path and has access to inventory, it may be able to acquire customers more cost-efficiently than its SMB customers.
+This product is typically sold on a managed-services basis, where a VSV charges a percentage of media spend.

 Lead generation is a variant of this model where the VSV charges on a per-customer basis.
-The VSV is taking some risk with the difference between the cost of acquisition versus the price of the lead, but they are able to potentially a) merchandise multiple merchants, which should benefit conversion or b) sell the same consumer lead to multiple merchants, which can increase monetization.
-From 2005-2010, lead gen models became suspect because of a temptation to sell the leads too many times—which translated to lower quality and lack of follow-up from the merchant, resulting in a bad customer experience.
-Ideally, the VSV can improve the lead model with better scoring and targeting and integrate directly into the merchant workflows to provide more effective follow-ups.
+The VSV is taking some risk with the difference between the cost of acquisition and the price of the lead, but they are able to potentially a) merchandise multiple merchants, which should benefit conversion or b) sell the same consumer lead to multiple merchants, which can increase monetization.
+From 2005-2010, lead gen models became suspect because of a temptation to sell the leads too many times, which translated to lower quality and lack of follow-up from the merchant—resulting in a bad customer experience.
+Ideally, the VSV can improve the lead model with better scoring and targeting, and integrate directly into the merchant workflows to provide more effective follow-ups.

 While the theory makes sense, I have not seen real-life proof of this approach.
-Buildium acquired All Property Management, and SpareFoot merged with SiteLink to integrate software with lead generation, but neither has had publicly positive results.
+Buildium acquired All Property Management, and Sparefoot merged with Sitelink to integrate software with lead generation, but neither have had publicly positive results.

 Step 3: Getting Better with Merchant Density

 The reality is that none of the capabilities I have discussed are unique on their own.
-However, a VSV can play an entirely different game by leveraging its most unique asset—merchant density.
-This community of merchants allows the VSV to do things horizontal players just can’t match.
+However, a VSV can play an entirely different game by leveraging their most unique asset—merchant density.
+This community of merchants allows the VSV to do things horizontal players can’t hope to match.

 A data co-op is perhaps the easiest example to grok.
 While VSVs may not have a consumer brand or a direct consumer relationship, they do have depth and scale in transactional, SKU, and consumer data.
 If applied thoughtfully and in a privacy-safe way, VSVs can co-op this data to facilitate consumer demand.